teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 - In Meteors, after the player's spaceship is destroyed, when the new spaceship appears on the screen, the game resumes at the same pace as immediately before the last ship was destroyed; in Asteroids the game resumes at a slower pace.

 These changes were enough, at the time, to avoid infringement.
 "Defendants used plaintiff's idea and those portions of plaintiff's expression that were inextricably linked to that idea [this is the "merger rule"].
 The remainder of defendants' expression is different from plaintiff's expression.
 Therefore, the Court finds that defendants' Meteors game is not substantially similar to and is not an infringing copy of plaintiff's Asteroids game." [*Atari v.
-Amusement World*](http://scholar.google.com/scholar_case?case=6441518363892064579).
+Amusement World*, 547 F.Supp.
+222 (D. Md.
+1981)](http://scholar.google.com/scholar_case?case=6441518363892064579).

 **Takeaway**: Copying a game's "ideas" is not infringement.
 But don't take too much away from Asteroids v.
 Meteors.
 I think the judge lumped too much creative expression in with "ideas" and gave too much weight to the minor changes Meteor's made to its graphics.